jt-ziolo/TypeScriptDataStructuresAndAlgorithms/LEARNING.md

 - For this implementation, I set up my doubly linked list class in a particular way to make sure that there cannot be a node before the root node (either by the root node having a `previous` property or by other nodes accepting a root node as their `next` property).
 If I did not do that, then it would have been possible for the root node on the list object to be deleted via `removeAfter` while causing a memory leak, or for the root node to get out of sync with the start of the list.

+## Skip List Operations

+- When inserting a new value into a skip list, you must continue the traversal algorithm with each new layer you descend down into.
+- Nodes that were descended from during the insertion operation should be tracked for use during randomized promotion.
+- In general, skip list operations are meant to proceed from the "top left" to the "bottom right", or from the head node to the end of the bottommost layer.
+Traversal should occur across the row/layer first, descending only when necessary.
+- Skip lists have to be carefully designed to accommodate indexed searching.

 ## Hashing

 - Even with a large base, collisions can still occur due to the pigeonhole principle: if you hash more strings than there are possible hash values, some strings must have the same hash value.
 This is true regardless of the hash function used.